-This week it is my pleasure to interview Catherine Berry.
-Would you please introduce yourself to my readers, Catherine and share something about your life.
+This week it is my pleasure to interview Catherine E. Chapman.
+Would you please introduce yourself to my readers, Catherine and tell us a bit about yourself.

 When did you write your first book and how did it come about?